Tran-Phillip/simple_ATM_Controller/README.md

 ### Requirements
 - Docker
 ------
-First clone the repo.
+First clone the repo and navigate to the folder.
 Then type
 ```
 docker build . -t <your tag name>
 ```